casey-huang/casey-huang.github.io/_posts/2015-05-09-crossfilter.md

 ###The datasets

 > - NYC school survey dataset of year 2013 ([here](http://schools.nyc.gov/Accountability/tools/survey/2013.htm)).
 It's nice that the students and teachers' response rate is over 83%, and the parents' 66%.
+The scoring scale&method is also on this site.
 > - NYC High school SAT score dataset of year 2012 ([here](https://data.cityofnewyork.us/Education/SAT-Results/f9bf-2cp4))

 The cleaned datasets are joined on dbn, which is a unique identifier for schools.
 Since our main interest here is to study SAT performance, I didn't include the schools that didn't report SAT scores in the graph.